Can't share this digest on Facebook? Here's why.

-Acebedo Optical applied for a business permit to operate in Iligan City.
-After hearing the sides of local optometrists, Mayor Cabili of Iligan granted the permit but he attached various special conditions which basically made Acebedo’s dependent upon prescriptions to be issued by local optometrists.
-Acebedo is not allowed to practice optometry within the city.
+Acebedo Optical Company, Inc. applied for a business permit to operate in Iligan City.
+After hearing the sides of local optometrists, Mayor Camilo Cabili of Iligan granted the permit but he attached various special conditions which basically made Acebedo dependent upon prescriptions or limitations to be issued by local optometrists.
+Acebedo basically is not allowed to practice optometry within the city (but may sell glasses only).
 Acebedo however acquiesced to the said conditions and operated under the permit.
 Later, Acebedo was charged for violating the said conditions and was subsequently suspended from operating within Iligan.
 Acebedo then assailed the validity of the attached conditions.
 The local optometrists argued that Acebedo is estopped in assailing the said conditions because it acquiesced to the same and that the imposition of the special conditions is a valid exercise of police power; that such conditions were entered upon by the city in its proprietary function hence the permit is actually a contract.

 ISSUE: Whether or not the special conditions attached by the mayor is a valid exercise of police power.